 Education and Training

 Education and training have an important role in helping individuals and practices to provide effective support to flood-affected communities.
 Flood-resilient communities will be critical in an uncertain future of ‘accelerated’ climate change.

-Healthy North Coast’s Workforce Support and Wellbeing Program recognises that every individual has different education and training needs and capacities.
-It offers a range of different education and training opportunities to choose from.
+Healthy North Coast’s Workforce Support and Wellbeing Program recognised that every individual has different education and training needs and capacities.
+It offered a range of different education and training opportunities to choose from.
 Individuals and practices can register for as many of these offerings as they would like.

 Offer 2Screening for

 2.5 hour face-to-face clinical society meeting with dinner